datasciencebros/datasciencebros.github.io/about.md

 Software Engineer and Data Science Enthusiast.
 Organizer of Data Science Lima Meetup.

-You can find more information about Edgar in its [twitter account](https://twitter.com/carlosp420).
+You can find more information about Edgar in his [twitter account](https://twitter.com/carlosp420).